-The Composition and Rhetoric study plan spells out requirements for MA students and those holding Graduate Assistantships.
-The curriculum includes a course in composition pedagogy as well as a special topics course—a course that deals with a different topic each time it is offered.
-Recent courses have focused on developmental writing, creative writing pedagogy, genre theory, and the evaluation of writing.
+The concentration's flexible curriculum includes a course in composition theory and pedagogy as well as various special topics courses.
+Recent courses have focused on genre theory, grammar instruction, visual rhetoric and multimodal composition, and the evaluation of writing.

-Many K–12 teachers select this concentration, bringing their hands-on perspective to the classroom.
-Students learn about successful classroom practices from each other as well as from faculty with a wide range of teaching experiences.
-Students concentrating in Composition/Rhetoric may take a class in mentored composition teaching — which places them in a writing classroom, working with the instructor to plan and teach the class — and, if they are graduate assistants, may apply to teach a first-year writing class on their own during their second year in the program.
+On-campus students concentrating in Composition and Rhetoric may take a class in mentored composition teaching--which places them in a writing classroom, working with the instructor to plan and teach the class--and, if they are graduate assistants, may apply to teach a first-year writing class on their own during their second year in the program.

-Recent graduates in Composition and Rhetoric have gone on to Ph.D. programs, such as at Illinois State University and the University of Washington, and to teaching positions at a range of two-year colleges, including Rock Valley College, Parkland College, and Lake Land College.
+Recent graduates in Composition and Rhetoric have gone on to PhD programs such as Illinois State University, the University of Nevada-Reno, Bowling Green State University, and the University of Washington.
+For those interested in teaching at two-year colleges, students have gained teaching positions at a range of two-year colleges, including Rock Valley College, Lincoln Land Community College, Parkland College, Southeastern College, and Lake Land College.